The next start date for the JPO Programme is tentatively scheduled for March 2022 with a Vacancy Notice to be published in summer 2021.

 - Previous work experience in a relevant field would be an asset.

-If you wish to apply, please note that your application is subject to nomination by your authorities.
+If you wish to apply when the vacancy opens, please note that your application is subject to nomination by your authorities.
 This applies for both candidates sponsored by the OSCE (Unified Budget) or funded directly by your participating State.
-For more information about sponsorship and nomination consideration please enquire with your participating State via the contact email address.
+For more information about sponsorship and nomination consideration please inquire with your participating State via the contact email address.

 Direct application to the OSCE Secretariat without nomination shall not be considered.